ryantd42/NY-Legislative-Git/2023/A1753A-2023/bill.md

- tual beneficiary designations; (b) the registration of making, amending, or  revoking an anatomical gift under section forty-three hundred ten of the public health law; [and] (c)  documents  and  forms  authorizing  or accepting  funeral, cemetery and cremation services[.]; AND (D) WHENEVER A LOSS IN CONNECTION WITH A  PRIVATE  AUTOMOBILE  IS  DETERMINED  BY  AN INSURER  TO  BE  A  TOTAL  LOSS OR CONSTRUCTIVE TOTAL LOSS UNDER SECTION THIRTY-FOUR HUNDRED TWELVE OF THE INSURANCE  LAW,  FOR  THE  PURPOSE  OF TRANSFERRING  A  SALVAGE  CERTIFICATE  OF  TITLE AND THE EXECUTION OF AN ODOMETER AND DISCLOSURE STATEMENT IN CONNECTION  WITH  SUCH  TITLE,  THE ELECTRONIC  EXECUTION  OF  A  POWER  OF  ATTORNEY  SHALL  BE PERMISSIBLE PROVIDED THAT SIGNATURE IS AUTHENTICATED.
+ tual beneficiary designations; (b) the registration of making, amending, or  revoking an anatomical gift under section forty-three hundred ten of the public health law; [and] (c)  documents  and  forms  authorizing  or accepting  funeral,  cemetery  and  cremation  services[.];  AND (D) THE EXECUTION OF A VALID POWER OF ATTORNEY FOR THE PURPOSE  OF  TRANSFERRING A  SALVAGE  CERTIFICATE OF TITLE AND THE EXECUTION OF AN ODOMETER AND DAMAGE DISCLOSURE STATEMENT IN CONNECTION WITH  SUCH  TITLE  WHENEVER  A LOSS IN CONNECTION WITH A PRIVATE AUTOMOBILE IS DETERMINED BY AN INSURER TO  BE A TOTAL LOSS OR CONSTRUCTIVE TOTAL LOSS UNDER SECTION THREE THOU- SAND FOUR HUNDRED TWELVE OF THE INSURANCE LAW.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04984-01-3
+  LBD04984-02-3